Skip to content

 Scene

-Soundstage, or stage, is the perceived three-dimensional space where instruments and vocals of a musical composition are positioned.
-It’s the virtual sound space created by sound engineers during mixing.
-The stage includes width (left-to-right positioning), depth (sense of distance), and height (sense of instruments above or below the horizontal plane).
+Soundstage, or stage, refers to the perceived three-dimensional space where instruments and vocals in a musical piece are placed.
+It’s a virtual soundscape that sound engineers craft during mixing.
+The stage encompasses width (left-to-right placement), depth (a sense of distance), and height (the feeling of instruments being above or below the horizontal plane).

 .